Everything you need to know about SQLite

 Distinctive Feature

-SQLite consists of a distinctive feature of using a single ordinary disc file found in the system.
+SQLite has the distinctive feature of using a single ordinary disc file found in the system.
 If reading the disk file is possible, numerous other operations are also possible.
-And this file can easily be shared or copied to other locations.
+This file can easily be shared or copied to other locations.

 Zero Configuration